Tiamat-Tech/programmingfonts/README.md

 Test drive programming fonts [online in your browser](https://www.programmingfonts.org/).
 The interactive counter part of the [Tumblr Blog](https://programmingfonts.tumblr.com).

 ProgrammingFonts.org makes it easier to find monospaced fonts.
 All fonts in one place, with proper credits towards the creators.
-It's not a download portal, we don't track anything, it's strictly by nerds and designers for nerds and designers.
+It's not a download portal, no monetization or business plan, it's strictly by nerds and designers for nerds and designers.

-## 10th Anniversay Edition 🎂

-Now featuring side by side comparison, and more code samples!

 ## Buy me a coffee

 ☕️👌🏻

 This website is powered by coffee.
-No ads, no tracking, no monetization.
+No ads, no monetization, no business model.
 We do have some costs for the domain name however.
 Please feel free to make a little [donation via PayPal](https://paypal.me/koenlageveen) to keep this labour of love running.
 It's much appreciated!

+## Statistics

+The website uses a self-hosted, on EU servers, version of [Matomo](https://matomo.org) to collect some statistics about visits to the site.
+It's tweaked to be as anonymous as possible and to not track you: no cookies are used, IP addresses are masked, etc. I'm just curious about the number of visits etc.

 ## Project layout / contributing